Crazy Cheap Tricks for Walking Your Dog Safely in the Dark

 5. Walk against the traffic

-This is mostly if there are no sidewalks and you are using a cleared dirt side path or no path, which is the case where I live.
-You want to be able to see oncoming traffic and jump out of the way if necessary.
-This is not the way you would traditionally walk with your dog.
+Basically, you want to be able to see oncoming traffic and jump out of the way if necessary.
+However, this is not the way you would traditionally walk with your dog.
 But this provides the greatest way to defend yourself if needed.

 6. Dog walks opposite of the traffic

 Again this might not be on your left side, which most dogs know as the heeling side.
 But you want to keep your dog safe and if you need to you can push your dog over further.
-I will often practice with Henry heeling on different sides so he can do both.
+I often practice with Henry heeling on different sides so he can do both.

 7. Walk with someone